Charles Fried: Politics and affiliations

 In February 2011, Fried testified before the Senate Judiciary Committee in support of the Patient Protection and Affordable Care Act.
 When asked by Illinois Senator Richard Durbin to respond to critics of the law's individual mandate who ask: "[I]f the government can require me to buy health insurance, can it require me to have a membership in a gym, or eat vegetables?," Fried replied:

 Yes.
 We hear that quite a lot.
 It was put by Judge Vinson, and I think it was put by Professor Barnett in terms of eating your vegetables, and for reasons I set out in my testimony, that would be a violation of the 5th and the 14th Amendment, to force you to eat something.
 But to force you to pay for something?
 I don't see why not.
 It may not be a good idea, but I don't see why it's unconstitutional.

-Fried is an adviser to the Harvard chapter of the Federalist Society.
+Fried was an adviser to the Harvard chapter of the Federalist Society.

-Having supported John Huntsman for the Republican nomination in 2012 and John Kasich for the Republican nomination in 2016, Fried opposed the election of Donald Trump and voted for Hillary Clinton.
+Having supported Jon Huntsman for the Republican nomination in 2012 and John Kasich for the Republican nomination in 2016, Fried opposed the election of Donald Trump and voted for Hillary Clinton.
 He endorsed Joe Biden's presidential candidacy in 2020.

 While working for the Reagan administration Fried argued that the case Roe v.
 Wade should be overturned in Webster v.
 Reproductive Health Services.
 In an op-ed for The New York Times in 2021, Fried said that Roe should not be overturned, believing that 1992 case Planned Parenthood v.
 Casey put Roe on firmer constitutional grounds.

+Personal life

+Fried married Anne Summerscale, an art history scholar, in 1959.
+They remained married for 65 years until his death.
+Together, they had two children: Gregory and Antonia.

+Fried died on January 23, 2024, at his home in Cambridge, Massachusetts.
+He was 88 years old.